Ratboys: History

-Steiner and Sagan wrote the bulk of Printer’s Devil while staying in Louisville, Kentucky at Steiner's empty childhood home, which her parents were in the process of selling at the time, which heavily influenced the album's lyricism.
+Steiner and Sagan wrote the bulk of Printer's Devil while staying in Louisville, Kentucky at Steiner's empty childhood home, which her parents were in the process of selling at the time, which heavily influenced the album's lyricism.
 The band recorded the album in Chicago, Illinois in the winter of 2018 at Decade Music Studios with producer and engineer Erik Rasmussen.
 It was also the first time the band's current lineup wrote and recorded new music all together.

-Printer’s Devil received critical praise upon its release.
-Pitchfork gave the album a 7.7 rating and wrote that Steiner's lyrics give “a wistful metaphor for growing up” that fill the listener with “innocuous signifiers of the passage of time that carry weight only in the rare moments we pause to consider them.”
-MTV said Ratboys made “the best album of their career” and credited the band's newly found “big” sound to be credit to their experience playing in front of larger crowds with bands like PUP, while noting the addition of Neumann and Nuccio, who grew up with extensive backgrounds in Midwestern punk scenes alongside Sagan.
+Printer's Devil received critical praise upon its release.
+Pitchfork gave the album a 7.7 rating and wrote that Steiner's lyrics give "a wistful metaphor for growing up" that fill the listener with "innocuous signifiers of the passage of time that carry weight only in the rare moments we pause to consider them."
+MTV said Ratboys made "the best album of their career" and credited the band's newly found "big" sound to be credit to their experience playing in front of larger crowds with bands like PUP, while noting the addition of Neumann and Nuccio, who grew up with extensive backgrounds in Midwestern punk scenes alongside Sagan.

+In 2020, in light of the COVID-19 pandemic, Ratboys contributed to a benefit compilation titled The Song Is Coming From Inside The House.
+Organized by indie rock band Strange Ranger, proceeds from the 24-track album went to Groundswell's Rapid Response Fund, to support organizations led by women of color and transgender individuals.

-On March 1, 2021, Ratboys released a new single titled "Go Outside" on Topshelf Records, which was then included on their studio album "Happy Birthday, Ratboy" later that year.
+On March 1, 2021, Ratboys released a new single titled "Go Outside" on Topshelf Records, which was then included on their studio album Happy Birthday, Ratboy later that year.

+The band spent much of 2024 opening for The Decemberists on a U.S. Tour.

+In September 2025, Ratboys signed to New West Records.
+The band released their first single under the label "Light Night Mountains All That" alongside a music video that same month.

+In October 2025, Ratboys announced their sixth album, Singin' to an Empty Chair.
+The album is set to be released on February 6, 2026, through New West Records.